GuYuIMUST/CMIA-Net/README.md

 2.Tabular Data:The preprocessing of the tabular data can follow this link:https://github.com/LeavingStarW/PE-MVCNET/tree/main.In short,using LinearSVC for dimensionlity reduction on EHR data,then applying TabNet to generate embeddings.

 # Evaluation
-To run the evaluation,please execute the following command:
+To run the evaluation,please modify dir_dir,ckpt_path and save_dir in train.sh.Alternatively, manually place the commands in test.sh into the test.py file, so that the test.py file can also be executed directly.
 ```
 bash
 sh test.sh